Grace/world-of-wordcraft/README.md

 ## Extra Goals
 - [ ] Make room generation be based on exits described in previously generated, connected rooms
+- [ ] Implement help command for more information about other commands
 - [x] Add roles such as moderator and admin with varying priviledges
 - [ ] Make rooms, NPCs, items, and interactions editable by moderators and/or admins
 - [x] Add player chat system (say, yell, tell)